-MIKE SCHULTZ concentrates his practice on commercial and business litigation and large property losses.
-He represents homeowners and business owners in residential and commercial property damage cases where owners seek recovery from insurers and third parties.
-Mr. Schultz litigates in the areas of employment law, civil rights, personal injury, toxic torts, unincorporated associations, and contract disputes.
-He handles employment related disputes, representing both businesses and employees.
-Mike lectures nationally on federal employment law compliance.
+MIKE SCHULTZ concentrates his practice on representing commercial and residential policyholders in high risk, high value disputes over insurance claims and claim handling.
+He frequently litigates large property damage cases involving claims of breach of the insurance agreements and bad faith by insurance companies, as well as claims against third parties for personal injuries and property damage.
+Mike also has litigated extensively in the areas of employment law, civil rights, toxic torts, unincorporated associations, and general contract disputes.
+He routinely handles employment related disputes, representing both businesses and employees.
+Mike lectures frequently on insurance litigation matters and federal employment law compliance.
 He represents clients in both state and federal appeals and has presented oral arguments before the Seventh Circuit Court of Appeals, the Indiana Supreme Court and the Indiana Court of Appeals.

 J.D., Indiana University School of Law - Indianapolis, 1997

 Member: Phi Beta Kappa, Indiana State Bar Association, American Bar Association, Seventh Circuit Bar Association, Indianapolis Bar Association, Boone County Bar Association, Electric Cooperative Bar Association, American Association for Justice.
 Advisory Board position, Boone County United Way, and 2009 – 2011 chairman.
 Boone County’s representative, Board of the United Way of Central Indiana.
 Currently on United Way of Central Indiana’s Public Policy Subcommittee and Young Actors Theatre board executive committee member.